 Contractualism: Political theory that individuals must leave the state of nature, give up their natural rights, to join in freedom and equality (as illustrated in the works of Rousseau on democracy, Locke, Kant, or Hobbes minus the absolutist ideal)

 See the philosophies of Rousseau, Kant, Hobbes, Spinoza, Locke

-Anarchism: Anarchism is characterized by the refusal of any power or authority, the only value is the individual’s own values .
+Anarchism: Anarchism is characterised by the refusal of any power or authority, the only value is the individual’s own values.

 See the philosophy of Bakunin or Nietzsche

 Humanism: Humanism makes man the only source of values

 See Sartre’s philosophy

 Feminism: Feminism is a philosophical movement that seeks the total emancipation of women, both political and societal

 See the philosophy of De Beauvoir

 Utilitarianism: Doctrine that regards as useful that can bring pleasure.
 Human life must be based on a calculation of pleasures versus pain – the ideal being to maximize the former and minimize the latter.